Abraham—Lot—The Passovers and Throughs

 In partnership with the Lord that does the work in us.

 And Jehovah thy God hath circumcised thy heart, and the heart of thy seed, to love Jehovah thy God with all thy heart, and with all thy soul, for the sake of thy life;

 — Deuteronomy 30:6 YLT98

-Might I add the concept of circumcision began with God's request to Abraham to confirm himself to the promise God had made with him concerning descendants that would come from him?
-I love this verse as well, in reference to the separating spirit and flesh
+The concept of circumcision began with God's request to Abraham to confirm himself to the promise God had made with him concerning descendants that would come from him?
+The writer of Hebrews speaks of this separation spirit and flesh.

 For the word of God is quick, and powerful, and sharper than any two edged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart

 The next observation has to do with, once again, Abraham's evidence of faith